Category Archives: press release

 Dr. Rich Driscoll’s New Book An Eye Doctor Answers Is Now Available

 A book has been swimming around my head for quite a while and it is finally out.
-The blog posts have been pretty scarce over the last 10 months as my wife Dr. Diana Driscoll and myself were each putting the final touches on our books.
 My first book, An Eye Doctor Answers: Explanations to Hundreds of the Most Common Questions Patients Wish They Had Asked Their Eye Doctor, was the last to make its debut and was just published last month on Amazon.

 My intent was to write a book that was easy to understand, that would read as if you and I were sitting and talking at the end of the exam.
 Sometimes, nothing makes a point more clearly than a picture or a diagram thus I have included a lot of both.
 Most good reference books list the sources of their information, An Eye Doctor Answers is no different.
 I have included a lot of references plus a detailed index to make it easy to find the answers to your questions.